magentabusiness/magentabusiness.github.io/_includes/templates/edge/user-guide/coap-subscribe-to-attribute.md

 #### Publish Time-Series or Attribute Message.

-To publish client-side device attributes to the **ThingsBoard Edge**, send a POST request to the following URL:
+To publish client-side device attributes to the **IoT Hub Edge**, send a POST request to the following URL:

 ```bash
 coap://$THINGSBOARD_HOST_NAME/api/v1/$ACCESS_TOKEN/attributes
 ```
 {: .copy-code}

-* **$THINGSBOARD_HOST_NAME:** The actual hostname or IP address of your ThingsBoard Edge instance
+* **$THINGSBOARD_HOST_NAME:** The actual hostname or IP address of your IoT Hub Edge instance
 * **$ACCESS_TOKEN:** The actual access token of the device.

 Publish client-side attributes update using data from [**new-attributes-values.json**](/docs/reference/resources/new-attributes-values.json){: target="_blank"} file: